-If you are considering weight loss surgery, or if you have recently had such surgery, you may be thinking about your doctor-recommended diet plan.
+If you are considering bariatric surgery, or if you have recently had such surgery, you may be thinking about your doctor-recommended diet plan.
 After weight loss surgery, patients typically follow a four-phase diet plan, as follows:

 Phase 1: Liquids

 You will begin by drinking clear liquids only, 1 to 2 ounces at a time.
 During this stage, you may drink broth, skim milk, unsweetened juices and popsicles, decaffeinated coffee or tea, and vitamin enriched supplement drinks.
 By consuming protein-rich fluids every 15 to 30 minutes, you will avoid dehydration and provide your body with the nutrients it needs.
 Check out Bari Life’s protein shakes >>>

 Pureed foods are those that are cooked until soft and then blended or mashed.
 The consistency of these foods will range from a thick paste to moist cottage cheese.
 Focus on proteins, such as meats and beans, but avoid red meats.
 Portions should be limited to 1.5 ounces or about 3 tablespoons.
 View BariLife’s selection of puddings and soups.

 Normal foods can be tolerated at Phase 3, but stringy or difficult-to-chew items should still be avoided.
 Ground beef may be added to the diet.
 Portion sizes will be limited to 2 to 3 ounces.